 When we’re introduced to a young Dr. Dre (aka Andre Young), his Roy Ayers induced blissed out reverie is violently interrupted by his irate single mother.
 She castigates him for failing to attend a job interview while simultaneously reminding him how hard she worked to keep a roof over their heads and food on the table.
 Dre isn’t having a word of it, and packs his bags so he can pursue his music career free of persistent maternal nagging.
 The film is giving us a sense of the burden black single mothers carry imparting the importance of developing personal responsibility and meaningful job skills in the absence of strong, paternal role models.

-We meet a young Ice Cube (aka O’Shea Jackson) penning rhymes and staring out the school bus window at middle-class white teenagers idling away to pop music in fancy cars and clothes while he awaits being shipped back to the dreary impoverishment of Compton.
-The bus ride home is interrupted by armed gangsters who board the bus to intimidate the kids who taunted them during the route.
+We meet a young Ice Cube (aka O’Shea Jackson) penning rhymes and staring out the school bus window.
+Middle-class white teenagers idle away to pop music in fancy cars and clothes while he awaits being shipped back to the dreary impoverishment of Compton.
+The bus ride home is interrupted by armed gangsters whose sole intention is to intimidate the kids who taunted them during the route.
 Once again, we’re reminded that gangsters were a common phenomenon in South Central LA, and the thug life offered a sense of purpose, belonging and upward mobility for young blacks who faced a seemingly hopeless existence short on positive parental figures or examples.

 Upon his arrival home, he is treated to the prodigious turntable skills of Dre who had recently taken up residence on his couch.
 With the knockout combination of Dre’s instincts for production and Cube’s pugilistic street poetry, the two friends set their sights on carving out a new sound in rap that reflected the gritty reality of life in Compton.
 The bonds of friendship which created a new hip-hop dynasty were sealed.